Robert Bacom Harbaugh Jr. was born on May 15, 1902 in Maple Summit, Fayette County, PA, the son of Robert B. and Elizabeth (Long) Harbaugh Sr.

-They were dedicated supporters of the annual Harbaugh Reunion, which began in 1926 and continues today.
-Their adult children and grandchildren have provided continuous leadership for many decades.
+They were dedicated supporters of the annual Harbaugh Reunion, which began in 1926 and continued until the early 2000s.
+Their adult children and grandchildren provided continuous leadership to the reunion for many decades.

 Circa 1979, when named in a Somerset Daily American story about their son Charles, they lived at 540 Hugart Street in Confluence.

 Said a 1983 article in the Daily American, honoring their 60th anniversary, "They first lived in Mill Run and have been residents of Confluence for the past 15 years.
 They are both members of the Maple Summit Church of God."